A Celebration of Minnesota Artists and Their Work

 Signe V. Harriday

 Harry Waters, Jr.

-Artists will be creating a shadow puppet piece to reflect on stories from the uprising in the Twin Cities.
+Artists created a shadow puppet piece to reflect on stories from the uprising in the Twin Cities.

 Rebekah Crisanta de Ybarra